buildpacks/rfcs/text/0000-read-only-build-layers.md

 # What it is
 [what-it-is]: #what-it-is

-New layer types that dictate when the given layer directories are layerized.
-For layers marked as `build-write` to be `false`, they should be layerized immediately after the buildpack that provided the layer is finished with its build process.
+Updates to the lifecycle so that `build` layers created by buildpacks should be layerized immediately after the buildpack that provided the layer is finished with its build process.
 This way any modification made by the future buildpacks would be ignore while still making this layer available to future buildpacks.

-For layers that are marked as `build-write` as true, they should be layerized at the end of the entire build phase of the lifecycle so any changes made by subsequent buildpacks are present in the final app image.

 # How it Works
 [how-it-works]: #how-it-works

-The lifecycle will have to layerize the layers marked `build-write` as `false` during the `build` phase of the lifecycle instead of the `export` phase.
+The lifecycle will have to layerize the layers marked `build` as `true` during the `build` phase of the lifecycle instead of the `export` phase.

 # Drawbacks
 [drawbacks]: #drawbacks

 - Possibly mixing the concerns of the `build` and the `export` phases.
-- Added complexity of more flags for users.

 # Alternatives
 [alternatives]: #alternatives